 Although some people know they want to be a doctor, or a musician, or an engineer from a young age, not everybody knows what to study at university.
 And not everybody knows what job they want to do afterwards, either.
-We cover choosing a career in week 2, but this week we're going to look at choosing a degree.
+We've already covered choosing a career, but this week we're going to look at choosing a degree.

 Essentially, you should choose something you think you’re going to enjoy studying for the next three or four years.
 Because if you don’t enjoy studying a subject, chances are you’re not going to enjoy doing that every day as a job either.
 Find something that will keep you interested and on your toes.
 You want to study something that you'll still love after years of studying.

 One really good thing about university is that you learn a lot of transferable skills during your studies.
 These can be applied to a range of different jobs.
 So, when you’re looking at which degree you want to study, check out the skills you’ll learn - these could help you get a job in a variety of fields.

 It's not just the degree you need to decide.
 It's also where you want to study. you may need to consider this when choosing your degree if you want to study somewhere in particular but they don't offer a degree in the field you want to go into, maybe have a look at some other options.